Freedom of Information Act - public records

 Non-Routine Requests.
 City staff should provide a copy of any non-routine records requests to the City Clerk immediately upon receipt.
 The City Clerk will coordinate the response to all non-routine records requests with affected departments through the chain of command.
 All non-routine requests will be vetted through the City Attorney.

-The custodian shall consult the City Attorney or his designee concerning requests for records that may be considered confidential records pursuant to Iowa Code, Section 22.7.
+The City Clerk shall consult the City Attorney or his designee concerning requests for records that may be considered confidential records pursuant to Iowa Code Section 22.7.
 All such requests are automatically considered non-routine requests.

 The City shall have the final determination of what constitutes a routine and a non-routine request.

-The custodian will make every attempt to fill all open record requests in a timely manner, not to exceed twenty (20) days.
+The City Clerk/Lawful Custodian will make every attempt to fill all open record requests in a timely manner, not to exceed twenty (20) days.
 If it becomes apparent that the custodian will be unable to fulfill the request in twenty (20) days, the custodian will contact the requestor and provide him or her with an anticipated fulfillment date.
 For larger requests, the City Clerk/Lawful Custodian may provide the responsive records in batches as they become available.